Operating After Revocation 4 Surprising Penalties in Wisconsin

 Operating while Revoked is a criminal charge, it is not a ticket.
 If convicted, you could face up to a $2500 fine and 1 year in jail.
 Additionally, the court could further suspend your operating privileges for 6 months, resulting in other possible penalties through the Department of Transportation.

 There are many reasons that someone’s license can get revoked, one of the most common being a conviction for operating while intoxicated.
 Even a first offense OWI comes with at least six months of revocation of driving.
 In most cases, people are eligible to drive with an occupational license.
 That occupational license will limit the number of hours you can drive and your purposes for driving.
-If you are out driving and not within your hours or driving for one of those limited purposes or driving without an occupational all together, you can get arrested for Operating while Revoked.
+If you are out driving and not within your hours or driving for one of those limited purposes or driving without an occupational all together, you can get arrested for Operating While Revoked.

 The reality of the matter is that people could get jail time, but it is imperative to hire an attorney who knows the ins and outs of these types of cases.
 There are many ways for people to avoid jail if this is the first time this has happened.
 Many times things like getting your regular license back can make a difference in the outcome of the case.
-Sometimes there are ways to avoid this criminal conviction all together.
+Sometimes there are ways to avoid this criminal conviction altogether.

 It is very important that you hire a law firm who knows what they are doing when it comes to a charge like Operating While Revoked.
-Contact Grieve Law today, a group of award winning attorneys who work with these charges on a daily basis.
+Contact Grieve Law today, a group of award-winning attorneys who work with these charges on a daily basis.

 Driving without a License (1st revocation due to owi/pac)

 Operating after revocation can be a confusing charge because odds are you were never arrested or informed by the officer, trooper, or sheriff’s deputy that you were going to be charged with a crime when stopped.
-Usually the law enforcement officer merely cuts a ticket, as they would for speeding or another common traffic offense, makes sure a properly licensed driver can take over the vehicle.
+Usually, the law enforcement officer merely cuts a ticket, as they would for speeding or another common traffic offense, make sure a properly licensed driver can take over the vehicle.
 The ticket will indicate a mandatory court appearance.

 When the driver arrives for court, expecting to negotiate a traffic ticket to reduced points with the prosecutor, they are surprised to learn that they are now the defendant in a criminal case.
 If they do not show up to court, a warrant may be issued for their arrest and the process will begin when they make their next appearance before the judge or commissioner.